ouyale/ouyale/README.md

 # Welcome to My GitHub Profile 👋

 Hello!
-I'm **Barbara Obayi**, a **Data Scientist & Product Manager** with a keen interest in **data analytics, machine learning, and AI-driven solutions**.
+I'm **Barbara Obayi**, a **Machine Learning engineer and data scientist** with a keen interest in **data analytics, machine learning, and AI-driven solutions**.
 I love tackling complex data problems, optimizing workflows, and building solutions that drive real-world impact.

 ---